 Visit your local jewelry shop and request the jeweler to take measurement of the finger you want the ring for.
 This is a 5 minute procedure in which the jeweler will take your ring size using a standard steel ring size measure made of different loops.
 Given below is the table of ring sizes of each country.
 Please specify us the United States ring size.

-2) Things to keep in mind
+2) Things to keep in mind while measuring a ring size

 Avoid taking measurement just after a hot bath, exercise, or a very cold day as water levels in the body fluctuate during these occasions and a degree of inaccuracy might creep in.